inpsyde/wp-app-container/README.md

 #### The case for delayed registration

-If the reason behind "normal" _VS_ "early" booted providers should be quite evident, and has been already mentioned (some providers _needs_ to run early but some other will not be available early) that's not the case for the "delayed registration" that providers can support.
+If the reason behind "normal" _VS_ "early" booted providers has been already mentioned (some providers _needs_ to run early, but some other will not be available early) that's not the case for the "delayed registration" that providers can support.

 To explain why this is a thing, let's do an example.

-Let's assume a _Acme Advanced Logger_ plugin has a service provider that registers an `Acme\Logger` service.
+Let's assume a _Acme Advanced Logger_ plugin ships a service provider that registers an `Acme\Logger` service.

-Then, let's assume a separate plugin _Acme Authentication_ has a service provider that registers several other services that require `Acme\Logger` service.
+Then, let's assume a separate plugin _Acme Authentication_ ships a service provider that registers several other services that require `Acme\Logger` service.

-The _Acme Authentication_ service provider will need to make sure that the `Acme\Logger` service is available, so it will probably check the container for its availability, and in case it is missing (e.g.  _Acme Advanced Logger_ plugin is deactivated), _Acme Authentication_ will probably register an alternative logger that could replace it.
+The _Acme Authentication_ service provider will need to make sure that the `Acme\Logger` service is available.
+One common strategy is to **check the container for its availability**, and in case of missing (e.g.  _Acme Advanced Logger_ plugin is deactivated), _Acme Authentication_ registers an alternative logger that could replace the missing service.

 For that check for availability to be effective, it must be done **after** _Acme Advanced Logger_ service provider has been registered.
 By supporting delayed registration, _Acme Authentication_ service provider will surely be registered after _Acme Advanced Logger_ is eventually registered (assuming that is not delayed as well) and so on its `register` method can reliably check if  `Acme\Logger` service is already available or not.

 ### Service providers ID

-`ServiceProvider` interface has an `id()` method that returns an identifier used in several places.
+`ServiceProvider` interface `id()` method returns an identifier used in several places.

 For example, as shown in the ["Package-dependant registration"](#package-dependant-registration) section above, it is passed as argument to the `App::ACTION_REGISTERED_PROVIDER` to allow packages to depend on other packages.

-The service provider ID can also be passed to the `Container::hasProvider()` method to know if a give provider has been registered.
+The service provider ID can also be passed to the `Container::hasProvider()` method to know if the given provider has been registered.

 All the abstract service provider classes shipped with the package use a trait which, in order:

 - checks for the existence of a `$id` public property in the class, and use it if so.
-- checks for the existence of a `ID` constant in the class, and use it if so.
+- in case no  `$id` public property, checks for the existence of a public `ID` constant in the class, and use it if so.
-- uses the class name as ID.
+- if nonce of the previous apply, uses the class name as ID.

 So by just extending one of the abstract classes and doing nothing else there's already an ID defined, which is the class name.

 In case this is not fine for some reason, e.g. the same service provider class is used for several providers, it is possible to define the property, or just override the `id()` method.

 ### Composing the container